 Your accommodation is selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
-In more remote areas, accommodation may be of a lower standard and may not have all western amenities.
-Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between New Zealand and Southeast Asia.
+In more remote

 All group tour hotels have private western bathroom facilities, air conditioning, TV and telephone.
 Plumbing and electricity supplies can be erratic and quite often the power in hotel rooms is turned off while guests are out of the room.
 If you experience any difficulty, please speak to your National Escort/Local Guide.
-Rest assure that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.
+Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.